golfRguy/beautiful-jekyll/_posts/scraping_data.md

-# Scraping pga data
+layout: post
-Josh Murray
+title: Scraping pga data!
-July 11, 2016
+---
 ## Introduction

 In order to begin analyzing some golf data, we are going to need... some golf data.
 Today I am going to explain how I obtain scorecard data from the PGA tour.